riverar/uxstyle/README.md

 # UxStyle #

+## Important Note ##
+UxStyle is now in read-only mode and will not be updated.
+There are known compatibility issues with Windows 10 Creators Update (and above) that have will not be resolved due to lack of interest, use, and time.

 ## About ##

 UxStyle is a bit of software that relaxes Windows theme signature requirements to enable third-party customization.
 Specifically, UxStyle consists of a tiny system service and a kernel driver that are loaded into memory where they hang out until reboot.
 No file system changes are made.